xXDima212DimaXx/cpp1901/README.md

 // Execute this code once (e.g if you connect files, which contain same functions)
 #pragma once

-// You can implement cinst here const int INTVALUE = 4545;
+// You can implement const here const int INTVALUE = 4545;

 // Namespace STD